 Festival of Eid-al-Fitr?

 Frazzled parents tried to soothe and control their children.
-I watched squabbles between siblings and observed the rare mellow baby hanging through the whole hectic ferry ride cute, cool, and never making a sound.
+There were noisy sibling squabbles, and also the rare mellow baby “hanging” through the entire hectic ferry ride cute, cool, and never making a sound.
 I took several “people” photographs, mostly because everyone was so relaxed and festive they didn’t seem to mind.
-Got a harsh stare from a Muslim woman – but since I wasn’t photographing her….
+Got a harsh stare from an unfriendly looking Muslim woman – but I wasn’t photographing her….
 On the way back, many passengers succumbed to the heat and rocking motion of the ferry and fell sound asleep.

 About the Princes’ Islands